ashishkarnad/sandbox/enterprise/README.md

 **1. Configure the Sensu Enterprise Graphite integration**

 Sensu Enterprise includes a built-in handler to send event data to Graphite.
-Since we've already installed Graphite as part of the sandbox, all we need to do to create a Graphite pipeline is create a JSON configuration file:
+Since we've already installed Graphite as part of the sandbox, all we need to do to create a Graphite pipeline is create a configuration file:

 ```
 sudo nano /etc/sensu/conf.d/handlers/graphite.json